-In this subsection, we conduct comparative static analysis for the $i \to \infty$ case.
-As shown earlier, because of transaction costs the model generates an illiquid asset no-trade region $(\underline{z}, \overline{z})$ .
-To ease interpretations, we report asset allocations and the spending rate at the desired target, $z^$ , (at which the investor's value function and certainty equivalent wealth are maximized) defined in the text preceding (39) and shown in Figure 1.
+which the investor's value function and certainty equivalent wealth are maximized) defined in the text preceding (39) and shown in Figure 1.
 The columns "Region" and "Deviation" show, respectively, the rebalancing boundaries for the allocation to the alternative asset and the average deviation from the desired target for the given parameter values.
 The tables also show the average deviation of the spending rate from the desired target.
-For each table, the row in bold font shows results for the baseline case where the parameter values are given in Table 2.
+For each table, the row in bold font shows results for the baseline case in which the parameter values are given in Table 2.

 5.3.1.
-EIS $\psi$

-Table 3 shows comparative static effects of changing the EIS $\psi$ .
-Panel A reports results for four cases ranging from very low to high values of the EIS: $\psi = 0.1, 0.5, 1, 2$ .
+EIS ψ .
+Table 3 shows comparative static effects of changing the EIS ψ .
+Panel A reports results for four cases ranging from very low to high values of the EIS: $\psi = 0.1, 0.5, 1, 2$.
 Panel B shows results for the case of full spanning.
 We see that varying the EIS has very large quantitative effects on the spending rate.
-An investor who is unwilling to substitute spending over time (e.g., $\psi = 0.1$ ) has a spending rate of 6.36%, which is relatively high (in light of the permanent-income argument).
-In contrast, an investor who is willing to substitute consumption over time, (e.g., $\psi = 2$ as in the long-run risk literature following Bansal and Yaron, 2004), has a spending rate of only 1.33%.
+An investor who is unwilling to substitute spending over time (e.g., $\psi = 0.1$) has a spending rate of 6.36%, which is relatively high (in light of the permanent income argument).
+In contrast, an investor who is willing to substitute consumption over time, (e.g., $\psi = 2$ as in the long-run risk literature following Bansal and Yaron 2004), has a spending rate of only 1.33%.
 The intuition is that an investor with a high EIS defers spending to exploit the investment opportunity.

-Not only does the EIS have a first-order effect on spending, it also influences asset allocation.
+Not only does the EIS have a first order effect on spending, it also influences asset allocation.
 As the EIS increases, the investor allocates more to the illiquid alternative asset and less to public equity and bonds.
-For example, an investor with $\psi = 0.1$ allocates 56.20% to public equity and 30.77% to alternatives, compared to an investor with $\psi = 2$ who allocates 44.39% to public equity and 50.25% to alternatives.
+For example, an investor with $\psi = 0.1$ allocates 56.20% to public equity and 30.77% to alternatives compared with an investor with $\psi = 2$ who allocates 44.39% to public equity and 50.25% to alternatives.
 The large effect of the EIS on asset allocation in our incomplete markets model is due to the interactive effect between asset allocation and optimal spending policies.
-An investor with higher EIS is more willing to defer consumption in response to better investment opportunities, rather
+An investor with a higher EIS is more willing to defer consumption in response to better investment opportunities rather than engage in costly liquidation of alternative assets.
+This allows for both a higher target allocation to alternative assets and a wider illiquid asset no-trade region.
+This contrasts with the case of full spanning, in which the EIS has no effect on asset allocation (see Equations (C.1) and (C.2)).